Lewiston, Utah

 Lewiston is a city in Cache County, Utah, United States.

-It is situated at the northern Utah border and borders the state of Idaho.
-The population was 1,939 at the 2020 census.
-It is included in the Logan, Utah-Idaho (partial) Metropolitan Statistical Area.
+The city is one of the most northern in Utah, bordering the state of Idaho.
+The population was 1,939 at the 2020 census, and Lewiston is included in the Logan, Utah-Idaho (partial) Metropolitan Statistical Area.

 Geography

 According to the United States Census Bureau, the city has a total area of 25.7 square miles (66.5 km^{2}), of which 25.6 square miles (66.2 km^{2}) is land and 0.1 square mile (0.3 km^{2}) (0.43%) is water.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Lewiston has a humid continental climate, abbreviated "Dfb" on climate maps.